Chinas Industrial Internet Connects 73 Mln Equipment Amid Digital Transformation - UrduPoint

 China's Industrial Internet Connects 73 Mln Equipment Amid Digital Transformation

+A total of 73 million industrial equipment items were connected by industrial internet platforms in China by the end of March, official data showed

-BEIJING, (UrduPoint / Pakistan Point News - 25th Apr, 2021 ) :A total of 73 million industrial equipment items were connected by industrial internet platforms in China by the end of March, official data showed.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Apr, 2021 ) :A total of 73 million industrial equipment items were connected by industrial internet platforms in China by the end of March, official data showed.

-The number of industrial APPs exceeded 590,000 by the end of March, according to the Ministry of Industry and Information Technology.
+The number of industrial APPs exceeded 590,000 by the end of March, according to the China's Ministry of Industry and Information Technology, China news service reported.

 Firms saw the digitalization rate in key processes at 52.1 percent, and the penetration rate of digital tools for research and development at 73 percent.